felipec/sharness/README.md

 Sharness is licensed under the terms of the GNU General Public License version 2 or higher.
 See file [COPYING] for full license text.

+## Contributing

+Contributions are welcome, see file [CONTRIBUTING] for details.

 ## Author

 Sharness is being developed by [Mathias Lafeldt][twitter].
 The library was